 |Magna Cum Laude||Cumulative quality point average 3.6 to 3.799|

 |Cum Laude||Cumulative quality point average 3.4 to 3.599|

-Graduation honors are based on all work completed at East Stroudsburg University by March 15 of the academic year for May commencement, and by Nov.
-1 for December commencement.
+Graduation honors are based on all work completed at East Stroudsburg University.
 The official university transcript will carry the appropriate honors designation based on all work completed at the university.